cwpearson/hugo-cwpearson/content/home/teaching.md

 +++

+I am a University of Illinois [Mavis Future Faculty Fellow](https://publish.illinois.edu/engr-mavis/) for the 2017-2018 academic year.

 I have been a teaching assistant for the following courses:

 - ECE408/CS483: Heterogeneous Parallel Programming at the University of Illinois